Skip to Content

 If you do a tour near Vik, you should be able to catch the late afternoon tour even if you go hiking in Skaftafell first (Vik is about 1.5 hours drive from Skaftafell NP).
 If you aren’t interested in hiking, you could even drive to Vik for an earlier tour or simply do the drive in a more relaxed way, stopping at some other attractions that we mentioned on day 6 of this itinerary.

-On the way to Vik, stop at Eldhraun lava field.
+On the way to Vik, stop at Eldhraun Lava Field.
 It’s a nice photo stop and a good place to stretch your legs a bit.
 Just be respectful of nature and stay on walking paths.

-Where to stay: In theory, you could just drive straight to Reykjavik in the evening (about 2.5 hours drive from Vik).
+In theory, you could just drive straight to Reykjavik in the evening (about 2.5 hours drive from Vik).
 However, if you do one of the glacier tours mentioned above, you’ll likely be quite tired.
 So we suggest that you stay in Vik for a night.
 You can easily drive to Reykjavik the next morning and still have plenty of time to explore the city.

-TIP: If you are in Vik at around sunset, I suggest that you go (back) to Reynisfjara beach which we also mentioned on day 5 of this itinerary.
+TIP: If you are in Vik at around sunset, I suggest that you go (back) to Reynisfjara Beach which we also mentioned on day 5 of this itinerary.
 It’s spectacular at sunset – a great way to end your day!

 DAY 7: Reykjavik or Reykjanes Peninsula

-Reykjavik or…
+Reykjavik & Sky Lagoon or…

-If you choose to visit Reykjavik, you can easily see the main highlights of the city in one afternoon.
-Take a walk along the harbor and check out the Sun Voyager statue and Harpa concert hall building.
-Then walk in the direction of Lake Tjörnin and check out the tiny building of the Icelandic Parliament.
-There are also several museums in this area.
+You can see the main highlights of Reykjavik in one afternoon.
+Take a walk along the waterfront and check out the Sun Voyager statue and Harpa Concert Hall building.
+Check out the FlyOver Iceland Experience in this area.

 PRO TIP: No matter what you choose to do during the day, reserve tickets for Sky Lagoon in the evening.
 It’s one of the nicest (if not the best) geothermal pools in Iceland and the ocean views are stunning.
 Their 7-step ritual is a must.
 This is a great place to end your trip in Iceland!